Tooth Club Knowing your teethTooth transitionOral Care TipsCommon oral diseasesTraumatic injury to teeth and oral structureOral treatments

 What is Leong's premolar?

 Some permanent premolars have a projected portion of the tooth structure which is fragile; this kind of premolar is called 'Leong's Premolar'.
-If the projected portion fractures, the pulp inside the tooth may become necrotic from bacterial infection, or even results in abscess.
+If the projected portion fractures, the pulp inside the tooth may be infected and becomes necrotic, or even results in formation of abscess.

 If I have Leong’s Premolar, what should I do?

-To avoid the projected portion to fracture, the dentist will use the preventive treatments below according to individual need:
+To avoid the projected portion to fracture, the dentist may carry out the following preventive treatments according to situations:

 Strengthen the projected portion